-• The significant improvements realised with regard to surveillance (SANITEL etc.) and rendering (appropriate processes, exclusion of SRM and fallen stock) in 1996/97/98 improved the system further.
-It is now (1999) stable, i.e. the

-- system is now considered to be able to reduce already circulating or entering BSE-infectivity.
-The continuing, albeit reduced, cross-contamination is still of concern. - The BSE system of Luxembourg/Belgium was, and still is exposed to a very high challenge and it will take some time before the last potentially infected animals (birth-cohorts 1998/99) have left the system and the internal challenge decreases.
+- The significant improvements realised with regard to surveillance (SANITEL-B etc.) and rendering (appropriate processes, exclusion of SRM and fallen stock) in 1996/97/98 improved the system further.
+It is now (1999) stable, i.e. able to reduce already circulating or entering BSE-infectivity.
+The continuing, albeit reduced, cross-contamination is still of concern. - The BSE system of Belgium was, and still is exposed to a very high challenge and it will take some time before the last potentially infected animals (birthcohorts 1998/99) have left the system and the internal challenge decreases.